-This document is based on and published along the Audited Financial Statements on an annual basis.
+This document is based on the Audited Financial Statements.

+3.2.
 The Company

-Magic Compass Ltd operates in Europe offering MiFID II regulated financial instruments with a particular focus on Contracts for Difference ("CFDs").
+Magic Compass Ltd operates in Europe, offering MiFID II regulated financial instruments with a particular focus on Foreign Exchange ("Forex") and Contracts for Difference ("CFDs").

-As a Company, we have 7 employees located in offices in Cyprus.
+As a Company, we have 8 employees located in our office in Cyprus.